-- In the epilogue, the first return mission of the Titan lands in the Caribbean for the first of many expected resupply missions for the Space Hab.
-It is met by the joyous attendees of "Cruise-Con," the first science fiction convention to be held on a yacht.
+- In the epilogue, the first return mission of the Titan rocket touches down in the sunny Caribbean for the first of many expected resupply missions for the Space Hab.
+The rocket and its crew are met by the joyous attendees of "Cruise-Con," the first science fiction convention to be held on a yacht.

 - Gender Reveal: When Captain Ateria confronts the sci-fi fans assembled at the Titan, she strips off her uniform and makes a case for getting herself onboard the launch — she's a fertile woman of child-bearing age, and she intends to have sex with Bob in order to acquire his "seed" to boost the genetic diversity among the Habbers (whether Bob wants to or not).